ymwjbxxq/ev-chargepoint-bot/README.md

 ## Requirements

 You must have a [PlugShare](https://developer.plugshare.com/) access key.
 PlugShare is a free EV driver's app for iOS, Android, and the web, allowing users to find charging stations, leave reviews, and connect with other plug-in vehicle owners.
-It has many charging points worldwide, with stations from every major network in North America, Europe, and throughout much of the globe.
+It has many charging points worldwide, with stations from every major network in North America, Europe, and much of the globe.
 As a result, PlugShare is also home to the world's largest community of EV drivers.

 **ATTENTION** without the access key, you cannot use PlugShare API